7 WAYS TO FEEL

 4. Say God's Name and Call Upon Him.

-There is power in the name of Jesus because "Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (Acts 4:12).
+There is power in the name of Yeshua, Jesus, because "Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (Acts 4:12).
 When you speak words of blessing and encouragement, you are literally inviting the presence of the Holy Spirit to invade those things in your life that concern you the most.
 You are telling the enemy that you are Kingdom-minded, and your focus is on a higher calling.

 Are you using your words wisely?

 Are you using words that evoke hope and peace?